campuscravings/campuscravings.github.io/index.md

      User said that the website was really cool, and she likes it.

+  * Business Major (Sophomore):

+     User liked the simplistic design and theming.
+Expressed that it would be nicer if there was a backround image, but that it kind of worked as is.
+Profile creation was weird.

+  * Music Education Major (Sophomore):

+     User says that they like the page.
+Something that could be worked on is the list vendors, as it feels empty of some things like pictures.
+It would be nice if there was a way to sort vendors, or show some sort of other special information that you might not find by just searching "food near me" on google.

 ## Team

 Campus Cravings will be designed, implemented, and maintained by [Johnathan Callejo](https://github.com/johnnyC808), [Kyle Bueche](https://github.com/kylebueche), [Cody Kau](https://github.com/qckapiu), and [Travis Quesenberry](https://github.com/TravisQuesenberry).